198 pointsby donsupreme3 months ago24 comments

 I thought the whole point of going public was to tap the broader market for liquidity?
 Maybe they should SPAC lol.

-• lumost6 hours ago
+• rchaud3 months ago

 It would be utterly nonsensical for the US to take this deal.
 The easy alternative would be to subsidize GPU datacenter buildouts on favorable terms with nvidia/accelerator providers.
 OpenAI/Anthropic amd everyone else could then competitively bid on access.